 - To a prompt and equitable investigation, resolution and prevention of reoccurrence

-- To information about options, interim measures the College can take and the outcome of the investigation
+- To information about options, supportive measures the College can take, and the outcome of the investigation

 - To respect, privacy and safety for both parties throughout the process

 - To not be discouraged in your use of College resources, processes or support